The Benefits of College Education

 Why haven't you started college yet?

-You Can Balance Work, School, and Family
+Balancing Work, School, and Family

-Since I graduated with my Bachelor of Science degree in Business / e-Business, I have excelled at marketing for Fortune 500 companies.
-I have developed email marketing programs, managed promotions with multi-million dollar budgets, built websites, learned how to set up and use Google Analytics and Google Adsense.
+Since I graduated with my Bachelor of Science degree in Business / e-business, I have excelled at marketing for Fortune 500 companies.
+I have developed email marketing programs, managed promotions with multi-million dollar budgets, built websites, and learned how to set up and use Google Analytics and Google Adsense.
 My income more than doubled in corporate America.
 Five years after graduating, I went through another RIF in 2008 due to the economy.
 I began volunteering for an online start-up in 2010.
 I used the experience I had learned in marketing to increase brand awareness through social media.
 The startup reached its first million dollars within two years.

 A 2002 report by the Census Bureau, "The Big Payoff: Educational Attainment and Synthetic Estimates of Work-Life Earnings" reveals the earning disparity of education.